This Unit will be assessed by an Assignment.

 Suspected plagiarism or collusion will be investigated and if found to have occurred will be dealt with according to the college procedure.
 (For details on Plagiarism & Collusion please see the student hand book)

-Make backup of your work in different media (hard disk, floppy disk, memory stick etc) to avoid distress for loss or damage of your original copy
+a.
+Make backup of your work in different media (hard disk, floppy disk, memory stick etc) to avoid distress for loss or damage of your original copy.

-a) If you need an extension for a valid reason, you must request one using an extenuating circumstances request form available from the college exam office and ICON VLE.
+a.
+If you need an extension for a valid reason, you must request one using a extenuating circumstances request form available from the college exam office and ICON VLE.
 Please note that the lecturers do not have the authority to extend the coursework deadlines and therefore do not ask them to award a coursework extension.
-The completed form must be accompanied by evidence such as a medical certificate in the event of you being sick
+The completed form must be accompanied by evidence such as a medical certificate in the event of you being sick.

 7. Submission deadlines